-Götze left Dortmund in 2013, having only just missed out on a third straight Bundesliga title - although he soon added that to his collection down south, where former Bayern and Dortmund coach Ottmar Hitzfeld said it was "only logical" he would go.
+Götze left Dortmund for Munich in 2013, having only just missed out on a third straight Bundesliga title - although he soon added that to his collection down south, where former Bayern and Dortmund coach Ottmar Hitzfeld said it was "only logical" he would go.
 "I'm just astonished Bayern didn't bring him in a year or two ago, when you could already see he was one of the biggest talents in German football," Hitzfeld added…

-"It wasn't pleasant to come off the bench to stadium full of catcalls - I won't forget that feeling in a hurry, when everybody in the stadium seems to hate you," Götze said in this video of his first few months with FC Bayern:
+"It wasn't pleasant to come off the bench to stadium full of catcalls - I won't forget that feeling in a hurry, when everybody in the stadium seems to hate you," Götze said in this video of his first few months with FC Bayern.

 He had the whole of Germany cheering him in 2014, on the other hand, when he fired them to World Cup glory in what was a memorable year for Götze.